 The next stop I have planned for this day was Clonmacnoise.

 The easiest way to go to Clonmacnoise is to go back to the M6.
 Take the direction to Galway and follow the signs.
-You also can stay off of the highway, but make sure that you programmed your GPS beforehand or at least check if it can find this location.
+You can also stay off the highway, but make sure that you programmed your GPS beforehand or at least check if it can find this location.

-I did not do this, and when I left Tullamore, my GPS was not able to find Clonmacnoise (who knows why?).
-Without any internet, I couldn´t ask Google either, as I didn´t download any of those offline maps.
+I did not do this, and when I left Tullamore, my GPS could not find Clonmacnoise (who knows why?).
+Without any internet, I couldn´t ask Google either, as I didn´t download any offline maps.
 So, I got lost (a little bit).
 But no worries, I already prepared it to find my way from Dublin to Galway, so I was not that lost 😉

 Lucky me, an Irish gentleman appeared from out of nowhere.
 He explained where I have to go to find my way again and could continue my trip.
 Well, so I followed the signs as he told me and arrived at Clonmacnoise eventually.

-Clonmacnoise is “An Early Christian site founded by St. Ciarán in the mid-6th century on the eastern bank of the River Shannon.
-The site includes the ruins of a cathedral, seven churches (10th -13th century), two round towers, three high crosses and the largest collection of Early Christian grave slabs in Western Europe.”
+Clonmacnoise is “An Early Christian site founded by St. Ciarán in the mid-6th century on the River Shannon’s eastern bank.
+The site includes the ruins of a cathedral, seven churches (10th -13th century), two round towers, three high crosses, and the largest collection of Early Christian grave slabs in Western Europe.”
 (Heritage Ireland)